BoThomas/churchtools-extensions/extensions/translator/docs/What we have and what we want to add.md

 - Added browser compatibility alert for non-Chromium browsers
 - Added unit, integration, and e2e tests
 - Added language usage report
-- Limit the number of paragraphs stored in presentation windows to avoid localStorage exhaustion
+- Limit the number of past paragraphs shown in presentation windows to avoid localStorage exhaustion and improve performance